Last updated on June 27th, 2022 at 02:45 pm

 Developed by the same team that developed the Arkham games.
 This time around you take control of the Suicide Squad.
 I loved the Arkham games and have replayed them countless times.
 It will be good to see how they handle a team of characters interacting with each other during their mission.
 Which is killing the Justice League no less.

 From the trailer, it looks as though Superman has gone rogue.
 It may be linked to the Injustice game/comics where he goes on a rampage on defeating crime and establishing order.
 Killing is not off the table and the Justice League is split up.
 Superman vs Batman.
 It will be awesome to see how they implement superhumans into the Arkham-verse.
 The only issue is the Joker is already dead, so what caused the meltdown of the brave Superman.
+This is my biggest want of games to look forward to in 2022.

 Tiny Tina’s Wonderlands